main | books | meditation | Buddha | dhamma | saṅgha | personal

 There are lots of occasions where culture teaches us to act with cruelty and indifference, for example by

-To live a peaceful life it it necessary to understand these mechanisms, shed the indifference that makes possible to ignore the suffering all around us, and find less harmful alternatives.
+To live a peaceful life it it necessary to understand these mechanisms, shed the indifference that makes it possible to ignore the suffering all around us, and find less harmful alternatives.

 contact | privacy | changes